TheAttentionSeeker5050/azure-func-website-status-validator/Readme.md

 #statuses can be "up" (if return fetch ok status), "unauthorized" (if return http 401 or 403), and "down" (if not ok)
 ```

+*Note*: This url accepts both POST and GET requests.